Why Are Cats Scared of Cucumbers?

 Another idea is that the sudden appearance of the cucumber is what scares the cat.
 This is similar to startling someone by sneaking up behind them.
 “If they turn around and suddenly see a cucumber there, it causes them to jump and become frightened,” says Dr. Sievert.
 “If you’ve ever watched your cat, you’ll know that he’s aware of everything around him, and if something moves suddenly or unexpectedly, he will react to it.
 His eyes will widen, and his entire body goes on high alert.”

-Keep educating yourself about cat behaviors and find out why cats meow.
+Keep educating yourself about cat behaviors and find out why cats meow and lick each other.

 Here’s why you shouldn’t try to scare cats with cucumbers